aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/mdm/mdm.rst

 Selects the number of bits per symbol, ie. the number of bits used to generate a symbol.
 You can't change this value for ``BPSK`` and ``OOK`` types as it is forced to 1.
 Likewise, it is forced to 3 with ``SCMA``.

+.. note:: For ``QAM`` type, only even values of bits per symbol are supported.

 .. _mdm-mdm-const-path: